 The Gold Standard - GSNC's Gold Award Toolkit for Girl Scout Seniors and Ambassadors

 The Gold Standard (aka the Girl Scout Gold Award Toolkit) is a Senior and Ambassador Girl Scouts' guide to all things Gold Award.
 From Take Action projects to the interview process, the Gold Standard provides a complete manual of how to go about earning your Girl Scout Gold Award in Nassau County.
-We highly recommend that girls working towards their Gold Award use this toolkit as they work through the Gold Award process.
+It is mandatory that girls working towards their Gold Award use this toolkit as they work through the Gold Award process.

 This toolkit includes: